KSDunne/statement_beauty/README.md

 ## Wireframes

 The overall structure was kept from initial inception of wireframes to the result of the website on submission for assessment.
-Three simple extra templates were added for; 1. editing a makeover booking, 2. deleteing a makeover booking and for 3. deleting a comment.
-One extra button for reseting the comments form 'reset' was added.
+Three simple extra templates were added for; 1. editing a makeover booking, 2. deleting a makeover booking and for 3. deleting a comment.
+One extra button for resetting the comments form 'reset' was added.
 The price card feature was added to the book makeover page.
 These features all added value and contributed to better flow of the website.
 See all initial wireframes that were created early in the project timeline below.

 ### Index page wireframes